NSS College of Engineering: Wildlife & Forestry Club

-Wildlife & Forestry Club was introduced in 1991 ,by a set of students of Electrical and Electronics branch.
+Wildlife & Forestry Club was introduced in 1991, by a set of students of Electrical and Electronics branch.
 Aim of the club is to create awareness of nature and its resources.

 Reels Club

-The club was formed during the Covid19 pandemic and is successor to the theatre society which was active in campus earlier.
+The club was formed during the COVID-19 pandemic and is successor to the theatre society which was active in campus earlier.

 Celestia (Space Club)

 Celestia is the official space club of the college.
 It is a hobby club working under the college union and conducts various astronomical events.

-IIC (Institution's Innovation Council)

-IIC is a unique initiative of MoE's(Ministry of Education) Innovation Cell and is different from other existing models, It aims at streamlining and strengthening the Innovation and startup ecosystem in Higher Education Institutions.
-IICs is a faculty-experts-student council which takes on multiple activities to promote Innovation and Entrepreneurship round the year.
-IIC’s objective is to prepare the students with skills like critical thinking, Design Thinking, Innovative thought process and Entrepreneurial mindset.